somebloke1/chroma_mcp_server/docs/developer_guide.md

 ## Running the Server Locally

+There are several ways to run the server locally, depending on your goal (development, testing, or standard usage).

+### Development Mode (Using Hatch)

 While developing, the recommended way to run the server is using the provided wrapper script, which ensures it runs within the correct Hatch environment:

 ```bash